 Introduction: Biomedical Waste Recycling

-Biomedical waste or hospital waste is any kind of waste containing infectious materials which are harmful to humans and the environment if not properly disposed of and recycled. .
-It may also include the waste that is generated by biomedical waste that visually appears to be of medical or laboratory, as well as research laboratory waste containing biomolecules or organisms that are mainly insufficient from environmental release.
-Dispose of sharps are considered biomedical waste whether they are contaminated or not.
+Biomedical waste or hospital waste is any kind of waste containing infectious materials which are harmful to humans and the environment if not properly disposed of and recycled.
+It may also include the waste that is generated by biomedical waste that visually appears to be medical or laboratory, as well as research laboratory waste containing biomolecules or organisms that are mainly insufficient from environmental release.
+Dispose of sharps is considered biomedical waste whether they are contaminated or not.

 Table of Contents